Medications used in dentistry and periodontics

-In periodontics, there are four reasons to seek medication.
-Those four reasons include infection, swelling, pain, and sedation.
+In periodontics, medications may be used for four main purposes.
+These purposes include the management of infection, swelling, pain, and sedation.
 Although some patients may experience pain, swelling, and infection as a result of an acute periodontal problem such as advanced periodontal disease, periodontic patients usually do not need medication until they are faced with surgery.
 For successful surgery, medication is then introduced prior to the operation, usually the morning before the procedure and is continued for up to two weeks after.

 Conscious sedation in dentistry

 During the surgery, dentists use medication to not only ease the pain of the procedure, but also to reduce patient anxiety.
 With conscious sedation, you remain comfortable and pain-free.
 The term "medication dentistry" is also referred to as anxiety-free dentistry, relaxation dentistry or comfortable dentistry.
 This is because most of the patients have feelings of anxiety during even a routine trip to the dentist's office.

 There are a number of sedation drugs, which can be taken by mouth.
 They have been developed specifically for the purpose of conscious sedation in dentistry.
 Sleep dentistry is a common term once used to describe a visit to the dentist.
 The interesting thing is that though it was referred to as sleep dentistry, the patient never actually went to sleep during the visit.
 Sleep dentistry should really be applied to dentistry which uses the aid of general anesthesia.

 The dentist will determine which medication is best used during sedation.